i-VRESSE/haddock3-webapp/deploy/README.md

 Each image has same set of tags:

-- `latest`, build from HEAD of the main branch
+- `main`, build from HEAD of the main branch
 - `<version>`, build from that version tag
+- `latest`, build latest version tag
 - `pr-<number>`, build from that pull request

 The images are avaliable for linux amd64 and linux arm64 platforms, but arm64 images are not build on pull requests.